 Here are a few highlights of VISOA’s advocacy work in recent years:

-- 2020-present: COVID-19 and Strata Housing.
-Ongoing consultation with Housing Policy Branch regarding issues that have arisen in stratas due to the pandemic, including electronic meetings, masks, and recreation facilities.
+- 2020-2022: COVID-19 and Strata Housing.
+Consultation with Housing Policy Branch regarding issues that have arisen in strata corporations due to the pandemic, including electronic meetings, proxies, vaccination passports, masks, and recreation facilities.
 Resulting in various Orders.

 - 2016-present: Electric Vehicle Charging in Stratas.
-Ongoing consultation with the Ministry of Energy, Mines and Low Carbon Innovation, Housing Policy Branch, Fraser Basin Council, Local governments, and EV clubs to develop funding programs and facilitate the adoption of EV charging in compliance with the Strata Property Act.
+Ongoing consultation with the Ministry of Energy, Mines and Low Carbon Innovation, Housing Policy Branch, Fraser Basin Council, local governments and EV clubs to develop funding programs, educational materials, and facilitate the adoption of EV charging in compliance with the Strata Property Act.
 Consultation regarding new Regulations in 2018.

 - 2016-2017: Panelist in Review of City of Victoria off-street parking bylaws which were updated in 2018, and similar consultation with other local governments such as the City of Langford in 2021.

 What You Can Do

 If you have concerns or suggestions, consider writing or calling your MLA and ask for a meeting to talk about it.
-You may also write to the Premier, and the Attorney General and Minister responsible for Housing to express your views.
+You may also write to the Premier and the Minister of Housing to express your views.
 A letter to the editor of your local newspaper may also be helpful.

 Find the name and contact information for your MLA (Members of the Legislative Assembly)

-Suggestions and concerns with respect to strata legislation can also be made at any time to Housing Policy Branch, Office of Housing and Construction Standards in the Ministry of Attorney General and Minister Responsible for Housing.
+Suggestions and concerns with respect to strata legislation can also be made at any time to Housing Policy Branch, Office of Housing and Construction Standards, Ministry of Housing.